exakat/exakat-docs/Reference/Rules/Structures/CouldBeTernary.rst

    $b = empty($a) ?
 1 : foo();

    ?>

-Depending on the situation, the null-ternary and the coalesce operator may also be a good alternative.

 See also PHP Shorthand If/Else Using Ternary Operators (?:) `<https://davidwalsh.name/php-shorthand-if-else-ternary-operators>`_ and Shorthand comparisons in PHP `<https://stitcher.io/blog/shorthand-comparisons-in-php>`_.